-PS5: Could Sony’s PlayStation 5 get a 2018 release date?
+PS5: release date, specs, news, rumours, all the latest news and wishlist

-While Microsoft is gearing up to launch the most powerful home console ever, Xbox Project Scorpio, this holiday season, could Sony be quietly prepping its own next-generation hardware?
+Microsoft is launching "the powerful home console ever", Xbox Project Scorpio, at the end of this year.
+But could Sony be quietly prepping its own next-generation hardware?

-According to one expert, this is very much the case: Macquarie Capital Securities analyst Damian Thong predicts Sony will launch the PlayStation 5 in 2018.
+According to one expert, yes.
+Macquarie Capital Securities analyst Damian Thong predicts Sony will launch the PlayStation 5 in 2018.
 The news comes via the Wall Street Journal, in which Thong claims Sony will probably release its next-gen PlayStation in the second half of the year.

-Normally these sorts of rumours would be easily dismissed, especially with such little noise coming from the company itself, but Thong was the analyst who predicted the PS4 Slim and PS4 Pro well ahead of announcement.
+Normally these sorts of rumours are ignored, especially with such little noise coming from Sony, but Thong was the analyst who predicted the PS4 Slim and PS4 Pro.
 It’s worth taking his words into consideration.

 So we've put together our own little wishlist and expectations of what to expect from Sony’s next-generation console.
-It's all speculation, but who doesn't enjoy a little bit of future-gazing?
+It's all speculation, and the idea of anything being announced at the upcoming E3 2017 is certainly not going to happen, but who doesn't enjoy a little bit of future-gazing?

 Related: Upcoming PS4 Games